 Players who think their athletic ability will make up for poor grades.

-Players with low grades and poor test scores who are counting on their athletic accomplishments getting them into college are likely to be very disappointed.
+Players with low grades and poor test scores who are counting on their athletic accomplishments getting them into college are making a very common recruiting mistake that can be hard to recover from.
 The reality is that colleges require athletes to take college classes and pass them.

 Furthermore, coaches don’t have the ability to decide to overlook academic shortcomings to put a great athlete on the team.
 There are minimum standards set by the NCAA and NAIA that students have to meet if they want to be eligible for an athletic scholarship.
 If you can’t even meet the minimum requirements, coaches aren’t going to bother with you.